projectsveltos/sveltos/docs/features/techsupport.md

     ```

 - *schedulingConfig.schedule* field specifies when a tech-support needs to be collected.
 It is in [Cron format](https://en.wikipedia.org/wiki/Cron).

+!!! note
+    The [CEL](https://cel.dev/) language can be used as a way to express logic.

 ## Delivery Options